-ASSESSMENT PLAN FOR STUDENT LEARNING OUTCOMES Collection & Evaluation Assessment Strategy Success Criterion Data Collection Evaluation and Intervention Outcome: Students will be able to connect and extend knowledge from their own academic study/field/disc cipline to the service ce learning project.
-Direct Assessment: Rubric-based evaluation of a stratified random sample of 306 student reflection papers using the Service-Learning Reflection Rubric rating sheet developed and adapted by Kapi'olani Community College.
+A SSESSMENT PLAN FOR STUDENT LEARNING OUTCOMES Collection & & Evaluation Assessment Strategy Success Criterion Data Collection Evaluation and Intervention and extend knowledge from their own academic study/field/dis cipline to the servic ce learning project.
+Direct Assessment: 75% of student reflections assessed will score a 2.5 or Rubric-based evaluation of a stratified random sample of 306 student reflection papers using the Service- Learning Reflection Rubric rating sheet developed and adapted by Kapi'olani Community College.
 Indirect Assessment: IDEA: All students are invited to complete the IDEA each semester.
 End of semester SL student survey.
-All students enrolled in an SL course are invited to complete a survey each semester.
-At least 80% of the students completing the IDEA survey in SL courses will report that they have made substantial progress, or better for the following items: o Learning to apply the course material (to improve thinking, problem solving, and decisions) At least 75% of students will agree or strongly agree to the following prompts: o Through service learning, I was able to apply the academic content of this course to a real-world situation. o I learn the course content better because of the service learning project. o The service learning project in this course gave me the knowledge and skill that will help me beyond this class Each long semester Annually able to discuss the value and benefit of diversity within communities 75% of student photo reflections assessed will score a 2.5 or above on the utilized rubric.
-At least 80% of the students completing the IDEA survey in SL courses will report that they have made moderate progress, or better for the following items: o Developing knowledge and understanding of diverse perspectives, global awareness, or other cultures o Gaining a broader understanding and appreciation of intellectual/cultural activity (music, science, literature, etc.) o Developing ethical reasoning and/or ethical decision making o Learning to apply knowledge and skills to the benefit of others or serve the public good Each long semester Annually
+All students enrolled in an SL course are invited to complete a survey each above.
+At least 80% of the students completing the IDEA survey in SL courses will report that they have made substantial progress, or better for the following items: o Learning to apply the course material (to improve thinking, problem solving, and decisions) At least 75% of students will agree or strongly agree to the following prompts: o Through service learning, I was able to apply the Each long semester Annually semester. academic content of this course to a real-world situation.
+I learn the course content better because of the service learning project.
+The service learning project in this course gave me the knowledge and skill that will help me beyond this class able to discuss the value and benefit of diversity within communitie es and cultures.
+1 Direct Assessment: Rubric-based evaluation of a stratified random sample of 25% of student photo reflection responses using a portion of the AAC&amp;U Civic Engagement VALUE rubric.
+Indirect Assessment: IDEA: All students are invited to complete the IDEA each semester.
+75% of student photo reflections assessed will score a 2.5 or above on the utilized rubric.
+At least 80% of the students completing the IDEA survey in SL courses will report that they have made moderate progress, or better for the following items: Developing knowledge and understanding of diverse perspectives, global awareness, or other cultures Gaining a broader understanding and appreciation of intellectual/cultural activity (music, science, literature, etc.) Developing ethical reasoning and/or ethical decision making Learning to apply knowledge and skills to the benefit of others or serve the public good Each long semester Annually

-^{} Sample artifacts will be stratified by colleges.
+\ Sample artifacts will be stratified by colleges.